owid/etl/docs/architecture/harmonization.md

 ### Command-line harmonization

-The [etl](https://github.com/owid/etl) codebase contains an interactive `harmonize` command-line tool which can be used to harmonize a CSV file containing a column called `Country` or `Region`.
+The [etl](https://github.com/owid/etl) codebase contains an interactive `harmonize` command-line tool which can be used to harmonize a CSV file that contains a column with country names.

 ```
-$ harmonize --help
+$ poetry run harmonize --help
 Usage: harmonize [OPTIONS] DATA_FILE COLUMN OUTPUT_FILE [INSTITUTION]

-  Given a data file in feather or CSV format, and the name of the column
+  Given a DATA_FILE in feather or CSV format, and the name of the COLUMN
-  representing country or region names, interactively generate a JSON mapping
+  representing country or region names, interactively generate the JSON
-  from the given names to OWID's canonical names.
+  mapping OUTPUT_FILE from the given names to OWID's canonical names.
+  Optionally, can use INSTITUTION to append "(institution)" to countries.

   When a name is ambiguous, you can use: